from-explore/Porto/README.md

 And we have an Action 2 that needs to find the same record by its ID then makes a call to an API and pass the record data to it.
 Since both actions are performing the "find a record by ID" job, it would be much better to have a task the does this job and returns that record.

-Whenever you see the possiblitiy of reusing a piece of code from an Action, you should put that piece of code in a Task.
+Whenever you see the possibility of reusing a piece of code from an Action, you should put that piece of code in a Task.